AnirbanKundu/node-chat-app/README.md

 1. run "npm install"
 2. run "node server.js"
-3. open a browser with the following url : http://localhost:3000/.
+3. open a browser with the following url : http://localhost:5000/.
 Login with a username.
 4. open few instances of browser and listen to the same port and login using different usernames.

-### Steps to run the application from Cloud Foundry
+### Steps to run the application from Heroku
+[For log-in of Heroku, please refer to Heroku page]

-Application shows how to deploy a node application in cloud foundry environment
+Application shows how to deploy a node application in Heroku environment

-1. Should have a .Procfile
+1. Should have a Procfile

 ```
-{
-  web: ./node_modules/.bin/grunt server
+web: node server.js
-}
 ```

 2. The application should have a `server.js` file